aurelia/aurelia.github.io-old/_harp/get-started.md

 Like before, we're using dependency injection to have the `HttpClient` instance provided to the view-model.
 We don't use it, however, until the _activate_ method.
 What's the significance of that you say?
 I was just getting to that...

 Aurelia's router enforces a lifecycle on view-models whenever routes change.
 This is referred to as the "Screen Activation Lifecycle".
 View-models can optionally hook into various parts of the lifecycle to control flow into and out of the route.
 When your route is ready to activate the router will call the `activate` hook, if present.
 In the above code, we use this hook to call the Flickr api and get some images back.
 Notice that we return the result of the http request back from our `activate` method.
-All the `HttpClient` apis return a `Promise`.
+All the `HttpClient` APIs return a `Promise`.
 The router will detect a `Promise` and wait to complete navigation until after it resolves.
 So, in this way, you can optionally force the router to delay displaying the page until it is populated with data.

 There's a second lifecycle hook demonstrated here as well: `canDeactivate`.
 The router calls this before navigation away from the route happens.
 It gives you the opportunity to allow or disallow the navigation to continue by returning a boolean.
 You can also return a `Promise` for that value.
 The full lifecyle includes `canActivate`, `activate`, `canDeactivate` and `deactivate` hooks.

+>**Note:** If you aren't familiar with [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/), these are a new feature of ES6 designed to improve asynchronous programming.
+A `Promise` is an object that represents a future result.
+Essentially, it represents a "promise" to complete some work or to provide some data at some point in the future.

 ### flickr.html